Home

 BLURB:

-Caroline knows something was wrong the instant she steps into that unusual gazebo with two doors.
-But when a man she never thought to see again appears outside, she flings caution aside and plunges through the back door, crashing into the man--and 1817.
+Caroline knows something is wrong the instant she steps from her holiday cottage into that unusual gazebo with two doors.
+But when a man she knows she will never see again appears outside the gazebo, she flings caution aside and plunges through the back door, crashing into the man--and 1817.

-Time travel?
+A voyage through time?
 Impossible.
 Richard refuses to believe the strange woman's outlandish tale.
-Still, she's lost and alone, and he helps the stranded wayfarer.
+Still, the lady is lost and alone, and he helps the stranded wayfarer.

-But as attraction blooms between these two lonely people, Richard's family legend grinds to its inexorable conclusion--will it bring them together, or tear them apart forever?
+But as attraction flares between these two lonely people, Richard's family legend grinds to its ultimate fulfillment--will it bring them together, or tear them apart forever?

 EXCERPT: